chandrareddy7/Helmet-Detection-using-YOLOv5/README.md

 MODEL ARCHITECTURE

-Yolo v5 is a single--stage object detector.
+Yolo v5 is a single-stage object detector.

 It has three important parts
     Model backbone